acmumn/website/content/events/2022-03-18-blog-workshop-3.md

 ## What is this specific meeting for?

-We will be going over advanced features of zola, such creating different categories for different types of post.
+We will be going over advanced features of zola, such as creating different categories for different types of posts.

 ## What do I need to know?